Amie Harwick

 Amie Nicole Harwick (May 20, 1981February 15, 2020) was an American marriage and family therapist and writer.

-Raised in Lansdale, Pennsylvania, she moved to Los Angeles, California in 2001, and initially worked as a personal trainer, dancer, bartender, and model.
-She earned a degree in psychology from California State Polytechnic University, a master's degree in clinical psychology from Pepperdine University, and a PhD from the non-accredited Institute for Advanced Study of Human Sexuality.
-She practiced as a therapist, specializing in family and sex counseling, and became known for working with clients in West Hollywood.
+After working as a model, trainer, dancer and bartender Harwick earned advanced degrees and practiced as a therapist.
+She specialized in family and sex counseling, and became known for working with clients in West Hollywood.
 Harwick authored The New Sex Bible for Women: The Complete Guide to Sexual Self-Awareness and Intimacy (2014) and regularly discussed her work on podcasts, TV, and her YouTube channel.
 In 2018, she was briefly the fiancée of comedian and actor Drew Carey.
-During her final years, she worked with Pineapple Support, a nonprofit organization that provides mental health support to members of the adult film industry.
-She served on the board of directors of Rock to Recovery, a nonprofit that treats addiction and mental health issues with music therapy.
+During her final years, Harwick also worked with Pineapple Support, a nonprofit organization that provides mental health support to members of the adult film industry.
+Additionally, she served on the board of directors of Rock to Recovery, a nonprofit that treats addiction and mental health issues with music therapy.

 When she was 38 years old, Harwick was murdered by an ex-boyfriend at her Hollywood Hills apartment.
 Her killer was sentenced to life in prison without the possibility of parole.